A Belief Propagation Algorithm for Multipath-Based SLAM: Experimental Results

 \section{Experimental Results}

-To analyze the performance of the proposed algorithm, we apply it to synthetic and real measurement data within two-dimensional (2-D) scenarios. \rd{The parameters involved in the algorithm and those used to generate the synthetic measurements are listed
+To analyze the performance of the proposed BP-SLAM algorithm, we apply it to synthetic and real measurement data within two-dimensional (2-D) scenarios.
+The parameters involved in the algorithm and those used to generate the synthetic measurements are listed in Table~\ref{tab:simparam}.